j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 Alleles are expected to be repeat counts, e.g. `12` or `9.3`.
 The only non-numeric alleles recognized are the Amelogenin sex markers `X` and `Y`.
 Any other non-numeric call - off-ladder (`OL`), ambiguous (`?`), `NR`, `ND` and the like - is discarded and never counted as an allele, whether it comes from an uploaded database or is typed into a marker box.

+Optional `Center` and `Passage` columns are recognized as sample metadata rather than markers.
+They are displayed alongside results, but are excluded from similarity scoring and mixing checks.
+They may also be present in batch query files.

 ---

 # Reported Similarity Scores